rcorcoranadams/Data-Classification-with-Chatbots/README.md

 # Lab 2 - Data Classification & Chatbots
 Name: Rachel Corcoran-Adams
-Date created: Seotember 11, 2020
+Date created: September 11, 2020
-Python Version: 3.8.5
+Python Version: 2.7.5
-Time Spent: 4-5 hours

 Script 1 introduces classifying data using the function called "FeelTemp".
 This function converts a given temperature in Fahrenheit and classifies it based on four different categorical temperature feelings: hot, warm, cool, and cold.
 Using a decision tree, I created conditional statements involving values to separate each temperature block into the four categories.
 Script 2 introduces the concept of chatbots using the function "Preference'.
 This function follows a decision tree and uses if, elif, and else statements to to capture an input from a user and return a string.
 This particular code follows the idea of "Taste" where the program will decide whether or not it prefers a specifc taste, sweet or salty.
 All other tastes inputted by the user it is "indifferent".